Fork me on GitHub

 Project Notes

-Classic timer circuit producing a two-tone oscillation.
+Classic timer circuit producing a two-tone oscillation through control voltage adjustment of the second timer.

 Notes

-It operates with two oscillating 555 timers chained together.
+It operates with two oscillating 555 timers chained together:

 f = 1/( C2.(R2+VR2)ln(1 + Vcontrol/(2(Vcc - Vcontrol))) + C2.VR2.ln(2) )